Matcher

 scoring(match: ExtendedMatch) {

-// to create a higher scoring the more characters are added
+// The length of the password is multiplied by 10 to create a higher score the more characters are added.

 return match.token.length * 10